jhvanderschee/hugobricks/content/_index.md

 # Building a Hugo website with stackable content bricks

 Hugobricks is a free website theme for Hugo.
 It makes building Hugo websites child's play due to its stackable (LEGO-like) content bricks.
 How about this intro brick with a clear call-to-action?
+Stack it on top op image bricks and pricing tables.

-Do you like it?
+Do you like the concept?
 Get your own Hugobricks theme.
 What will you build?

 [Get Started For Free](/get-started/)